-The Justice League become concerned following a series of incidents where ordinary people suddenly attack others convinced they are seeing demons.
+The Justice League become concerned by a series of incidents where ordinary people suddenly attack others convinced they are seeing demons.
 Batman contacts John Constantine.
 Constantine forms a team comprised of his former girlfriend Zatanna, a sorceress who maintains an identity as a stage magician; Jason Blood, a knight of Camelot who has remained immortal after being possessed by the demon Etrigan; and Deadman, the trapeze artist Boston Brand who was shot in mid-act and remains a non-corporeal entity capable of possessing the living.
-Following the trail of what is happening, they come up against the plan by demons to obtain the all-powerful Dreamstone.
+In investigating what is happening, they come up against the plan by demons to obtain the all-powerful Dreamstone.

-Justice League Dark is a regular comic-book title that has been produced by DC since 2011 and exists as part of their The New 52 line-up.
+Justice League Dark is a regular comic-book title that was introduced by DC in 2011 and exists as part of their The New 52 line-up.
 It was conceived as an alternate to the regular Justice League comprised of team members who have supernatural abilities and/or are versed in dealing with magic and the occult.
-Placed at the centre of this was John Constantine and the team had a revolving complement of others including The Changing Man, Doctor Mist, Frankenstein, Madame Xanadu and others.
+Placed at the centre of this was John Constantine and the team had a revolving complement that includes The Changing Man, Doctor Mist, Frankenstein, Madame Xanadu and others.
 Around 2013, there was purported to be a live-action film version of Justice League Dark entitled Dark Universe to be directed by Guillermo Del Toro.
 As of the writing of this article, this has been placed in the hands of Doug Liman.